KobyWan17/KobyWan17/README.md

 Hello, I'm Koby Winkler.
 I'm a 3rd year student at CSUDH working towards a Bachelor's in Computer Science.
-I'm pursuing a career in game design, primarily focusing on C# and Unity Development.
-I have experience in Pyhon and C as well.
+I'm pursuing a career in game design, primarily focusing on C# and Unity Development, though I have experience in Pyhon and C as well.
-I love making games.
-Everything from the level design and animations to the programming and troubleshooting.
+I love making games, eerything from the level design and animations to the programming and troubleshooting.
 Making games is my passion, and I hope that with enough hard work I can do it for a very long time.

 <!---